mperry68/InfradevConsultingWebsite/src/content/blog/geo-seo-aeo-complete-search-strategy.md

 ## Getting Started

 Ready to build a complete search optimization strategy?
-[Contact InfraDev Consulting](/contact) to learn how we can help you implement SEO, AEO, and GEO strategies for comprehensive search visibility.
+[Contact InfraDev](/contact) to learn how we can help you implement SEO, AEO, and GEO strategies for comprehensive search visibility.